KasimDeliaci/HackingWithSwift/Contents/Day8.md

 ### Understanding Struct Mutability

 When you create a struct in Swift, the language takes a cautious approach to modifications.
 By default, methods cannot change a struct's properties if the struct instance is declared as a constant.
+However, Swift does not not if you are gonna declare it as variable so it takes the safe approach requires you to have a mutating keyword to change properties.

 ```swift
 struct Person {